 Choosing a heater

-Make sure that the heater you choose complies with the National Environmental Standards for Air Quality Regulations 2004.
+Make sure that the appliance you choose complies with the National Environmental Standards for Air Quality Regulations 2004.
 The National list of authorised wood burners is available from the Ministry for the Environment website.
 If the heater you want is not on that list, obtain a test certificate that shows the heater complies with the building standards AS / NZS 4012:1999 and AS / NZS 4013:1999.
 Provide this certificate to Council at the time that you submit your application for a building consent.

 You are exempt from these regulations if your heater is:

 - A multi-fuel heater

 - A stove designed and used for cooking

 - Your property is larger than two hectares

 - Or your heater was installed prior to 2005 (unless reinstalled).